ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 Random items or numbers
 -----------------------

-The ``random`` filter in Ansible is an extension of the default Jinja2 random filter, and can be used to return a random item from a sequence of items or to generate a random number based on a range.
+The :ansplugin:`ansible.builtin.random#filter` filter in Ansible is an extension of the default Jinja2 random filter, and can be used to return a random item from a sequence of items or to generate a random number based on a range.

 To get a random item from a list: